The Las Vegas Strip

 What This Show Actually Is

-Tape Face in Las Vegas is a solo visual comedy performance staged at The Underground Theater inside MGM Grand.
-The show relies almost entirely on nonverbal communication, with the performer using facial expressions, props, music cues, and long pauses to create humor.
+Tape Face is a solo visual comedy show at The Underground Theater inside MGM Grand, built around nonverbal performance, props, music cues, facial expressions, and awkward timing.

 This is one of the most unconventional comedy shows in Las Vegas, built around silence, timing, and visual performance rather than dialogue or traditional stand-up.